whuysmans/vuewp/README.md

 + cd vuewp
 + npm install

+Of course the correct backend_url has to be set in constants.js.
 A graphql js client is included (Lokka).
 I had to set credentials to false in Lokka to fix cors-errors (see documentation in graphql-vuewp repo).

 ### Dependencies